 Following the success of live e-commerce, Casio has also adopted this type of marketing strategy to increase sales, especially in this period.

 As you can see in the previous image, the company is using live e-commerce and collaborates with influencers to promote its products and sell them on the Taobao platform.

 Japanese brands in the fashion industry are using live e-commerce – Asics case-study

 Asics is a Japanese multinational company that produces footwear and sports equipment designed for a wide range of sports.
-In recent years their running shoes have often been ranked among the high performance footwear on the Chinese market.
+In recent years their running shoes have often been ranked among the high-performance footwear on the Chinese market.

 Asics has an extensive network of stores in eastern China and to a lesser extent in the central and northeastern parts of the huge nation.

-Its sales fell 2% in the United States, were flat in Europe and increased 4% in Japan.
+Its sales fell 2% in the United States, were flat in Europe, and increased 4% in Japan.
 In China, on the other hand, its sales increased by 40%.
 Its growth is due to its marketing strategies for the Chinese market and above all to its use of live e-commerce on Chinese platforms.

-If you are a Japanese company and you want to know more how to market your products by using live e-commerce, contact GMA.
+If you are a Japanese company and you want to know more about how to market your products by using live e-commerce, contact GMA.